samjohn/Hopscotch-Translations/README.md

 ### Getting Started

 1. Do `./hs_genstrings` from the iPad app's directory to generate the new strings file.
-2. Add the english Localizable.strings to s3
+2. Add the english Localizable.strings to s3 in `hopscotchtranslations/production/en.lproj`
 3. Make sure the permissions allow reading by anyone
 4. `heroku run rake db:seed` to seed your database from the Localizable.strings files in s3
 5. `heroku run rake gengo:translate` to translate all the new words that are not translated yet